sumonhn22/pd-credit_default/README.md

-** The notebook for LendingClub datasets predicts the possible loan defaulter.
+** The notebook for "LendingClub" datasets predicts the possible loan defaulter.

-** The nootbook for creditcard measures the fraudulent behaviour.
+** The other nootbooks measure the fraudulent behaviour of creditcard defaulter.